irenebernardi/GSoC-2023/documenting_issues/A1 'batch.py' description.md

 nota qui:

 1. The **`params`** dictionary now includes ranges for various parameters related to background inputs (**`EEGain`** and **`EIGain`**), layer-specific gains for inhibitory neurons (**`IELayerGain`** and **`IILayerGain`**), thalamo-cortical gain (**`thalamoCorticalGain`**), intra-thalamic gain (**`intraThalamicGain`**), and cortico-thalamic gain (**`corticoThalamicGain`**).
-2. The **`groupedParams`** list is empty, indicating that the parameters are not grouped together for this batch simulation. → penso voglia dire che non vogliamo modularli insieme
+2. The **`groupedParams`** list is empty, indicating that the parameters are not grouped together for this batch simulation
 3. The **`saveCellSecs`** and **`saveCellConns`** are set to **`False`**, indicating that individual cell sections and cell connections are not saved during the simulation.

 **Fitness function  → defining which value we want**